ajakaja/ajakaja.github.io/_posts/2026-05-25-everything-is-logarithms.md

 (In non-flat space this is not so simple because the translations in different coordinates may not commute; you can still write it in this form but it's a lot more complicated.)

-What this means for us is: look, vectors are logarithms too
+What this means for us is: look, vectors are logarithms too!

 $$
 \begin{aligned}